 12.5.3 Verification – Site Visit

-The Indigent Management System must assign an application to a duly appointed official to perform an on-site verification.
+The Indigent Management System must assign an application to a duly appointed official (Free Basic Servcices Co-ordinator) to perform an on-site verification.
 The Programme Officer must then verify and assess the registration application, and may make recommendations of the acceptance of the application, or for further investigation which may include an external scan.

 12.5.4 Verification – External Scans